Modeling the Light Curve and Spectra of SN 2023aew: Discussion and conclusion

 If the neutron-to-quark transition proceeds as a smooth crossover, no latent heat is released, favoring the HS scenario.
 In this case, the HS must possess a magnetar-strength surface magnetic field.
 One possibility is the delayed emergence of a buried magnetic field resulting from fallback accretion during the supernova explosion.
 However, such a scenario would require an unrealistically large amount of fallback material (e.g. \citealt{torres_2016}), and the associated magnetic field emergence timescale (\citealt{geppert_1999}) would far exceed the observed time delays between the peaks in these SNe.
 An alternative explanation involves the formation of a quark phase in the HS core capable of sustaining magnetic fields on the order of $\sim 10^{18}$ G. Based on simple energy scale arguments, quark matter at energy scales of $\sim$ 250 MeV can support such extreme magnetic fields, compared to the $\sim 10^{15}$ G limit for hadronic matter, which is associated with energy scales of $\sim$ 8 MeV.
 In particular, a quark phase exhibiting color ferromagnetism, where a chromomagnetic field spontaneously forms during the phase transition, could generate such fields (see \citealt{iwazaki_2005,dvornikov_2016}).
 This phenomenon is analogous to conventional ferromagnetism in condensed matter physics -- where electron spins align in response to a magnetic field -- but here involves the alignment of quark color magnetic moments in response to a chromomagnetic field.
 Beyond its implications for QCD, such a phase provides a novel channel for the delayed formation of magnetars (i.e., HSs in our model), with potentially significant consequences for astrophysical observations.

-If the interpretation we presented here is correct, it strengthen the case for isolated NSs converting to HSs (yielding LFBOTs) as an r-process site in the universe (\citealt{keranen_2005,jaikumar_2007,ouyed_2009,ouyed_2011}).
-Intriguingly, some double-peaked SLSNe may harbor unresolved LFBOT-like components, suggesting a broader population of such events awaiting discovery.
-Furthermore, the presence of coherent radio emission mechanisms in these highly magnetized HSs could provide a natural link to FRBs (see \citealt{ouyed_2025} for the case of a full NS conversion).
+If the interpretation we presented here is correct, it strengthens the case for isolated NSs converting to HSs (yielding LFBOTs) as a viable $r$-process site in the universe \citep{keranen_2005,jaikumar_2007,ouyed_2009,ouyed_2011}.
+Intriguingly, some double-peaked SNe and SLSNe may harbor unresolved LFBOT-like components, suggesting a broader population of such events awaiting discovery.
+In our model, the energy associated with LFBOTs should be comparable to that of double-peaked SLSNe, since the latter are assumed to result from the reprocessing of LFBOT luminosity by the expanded SN ejecta.
+The presence of coherent radio emission mechanisms in these highly magnetized HSs could also provide a natural link to FRBs, as discussed in \citet{ouyed_2025} for the case of a full NS-to-QS conversion.
 This connection can be directly tested by searching for FRB-like signals coincident with LFBOTs, offering a novel observational probe into their central engines.

+In addition to these electromagnetic signatures, multimessenger signals such as gravitational waves and neutrinos could offer further constraints on the nature of the NS-to-HS (or QS) transition.
+For example, if the conversion involves a rapid core reconfiguration, it may produce a faint but detectable gravitational wave burst, particularly in nearby events.
+Likewise, if deconfinement occurs under conditions of neutrino trapping, a brief neutrino flash may accompany the transition (see \citealt{ouyed_2022a,ouyed_2022b} and references therein).
+While challenging to detect, such signals would provide independent confirmation of the underlying engine and help distinguish between explosive and non-explosive conversion scenarios.
+Together, electromagnetic and multimessenger observations could thus provide a powerful test of our model and offer new insight into compact object evolution and transient phenomena.